patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/STRUCTURE.md

 - `mlflow/`: Contains experiment tracking data
 - Experiments are organized by model type
 - Models can be registered and versioned
+- Remote tracking will be configured through DagsHub
+- Metrics, parameters, and artifacts will be synchronized with DagsHub

 ### Python Environment (uv)
 - `pyproject.toml`: Project metadata and dependencies